stekostas/fwd-dog/README.md

 ## Introduction

 fwd.dog is an ephemeral short link generator.
-You provide a target URL, set an expiration time, and you get a short link.
+You provide a target URL, set an expiration time, select whether the link should be single use and/or password protected, and you get a short link.
 The system stores only the provided target URL bound to the generated link.
 No accounts, no tracking, entirely anonymous.

+The system can hold up to 113,600,471,168 unique links at any given time using all possible options (single use, password protection).
+The generated link hash - something like `xY0z4` - consists of 1 to 6 alphanumeric characters plus an optional `.` prefix when the link is marked as single use, and is recycled after expiration.

+When a link is recycled, it means that it can be re-assigned to a different target URL.
+That means that if, for example, you shared your generated link with a friend and until they follow it, the link has expired and was re-assigned to a new target URL, when your friend decides to click on it, they will be redirected to the new URL.

 The main purpose of the service is to provide a very short link to your target URL, so it can be quickly typed by hand or even memorised for easy transfer across disconnected devices.
 The generated links are publicly accessible for the duration of their existence and are not meant to be used as permalinks to their target URLs.

-The system can hold up to 56,800,235,584 unique links at any given time.
-The generated hash _- something like `xY0z4` -_ consists of 1 to 6 alphanumeric characters and is recycled after expiration.
+You are able to protect your links with a password that you define.
+When the password protected link is used, you will be prompted for the password.
+Unless you provide the correct password, the link is useless.

 ## Requirements